Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 You can find all the contact information you need further down in this post, or tap here.

 The rooms are nicely decorated and modern, although they are a tad small.
-The bathrooms are clean and the hot water works well.
+The bathrooms are clean, and the hot water works well.

-Some basics such as shower gel, shampoo, tea and coffee are provided, and there is also a large TV.
+Some basics, such as shower gel, shampoo, tea, and coffee, are provided, and there is also a large TV.
 Storage space is a little limited but manageable.

-The sound-proofing is also okay, although we did still have to use our fan app to drown out the honking on the street, which never really stops!
+The soundproofing is also okay, although we did still have to use our fan app to drown out the honking on the street, which never really stops!

-India Travel Tips
+India Travel Tip

 ⪢ Consider Taking a Tour